busathlab/mdlab/docs/namd_lab2.md

 > This concept of a moving frame of reference is more likely to be understood with visual context than in a brief explanation in a lab, so feel free to ask your TA's or professor if you would like to learn more.
 You can also learn more in the [colvars documentation](http://www.ks.uiuc.edu/Research/namd/2.12/ug/node56.html).

-> Perhaps a superior approach would be to make the `ref` group Histidine 37 backbone atoms instead of `dummyAtom`.
-If the `main` group were above the His atoms it would result in a positive number, and if it were below the His atoms, a negative number would be recorded.
+> An alternative approach would be to make the `ref` group Histidine 37 backbone atoms instead of `dummyAtom`.
+If the `main` group were above the His backbone atoms it would result in a positive number, and if it were below the His atoms, a negative number would be recorded.
 Since you can't do normal atom selections in colvars, you would need to create a PDB file of the system in which the beta column was flagged exclusively for all His 37 backbone atoms.
+Careful consideration may need to be given with this method, though, as fluctuations in channel length may distort results.

 Finally we implement a harmonic constraint on the ``bb_tilt` collective variable.
 Copy the following code to your file:
 ```javascript